Varicocele Surgery Recovery Time: What You Need to KnowFertility Treatment

 - If you used to take certain medications, ask your doctor if you can restart them;

 - Take painkillers just as they are prescribed;

 - If you have a drug allergy, inform your doctor;

 - If the medications make you nauseous, take them after meals or ask your doctor to change them.

 Varicocele recurrence refers to the dilation of closed veins after varicocelectomy.
 In other words, during the varicocele surgery, damaged vessels are closed but may swell someday after the operation.
 The second varicocelectomy has multiple complications, such as hydrocele, scrotal pain, testicle atrophy, etc., so it should be used only in emergencies.
 Also, it is recommended to use colour Doppler ultrasound to diagnose the recurrent varicocele.

 Varicocele Surgery in Iran

 Varicocele does not require treatment in all cases.
 But when varicocele causes pain, testicular atrophy, or infertility, it should be treated surgically.
-All three methods, as mentioned earlier, are practised in high-standard and equipped clinics and hospitals in Iran.
+As mentioned earlier, all three methods are practised in high-standard and equipped clinics and hospitals in Iran.
 In addition, Iranian urologists offer medical support and follow-up care weeks after the varicocelectomy.

-Last but not least, the price of varicocele surgery in Iran ranges from $800 to $1.500, while it will cost you more than $4.000 in U.S. and Europe.
+Last but not least, the price of varicocele surgery in Iran ranges from $800 to $ 1,500, while it will cost you more than $ 4,000 in the U.S. and Europe.
 It is worth mentioning that factors such as the severity of the disease, the treatment method, the facilities of the clinic, and the surgeon's fee affect the cost of varicocele surgery in Iran.